joshchngs/swift-package-manager-ios/README.md

 ### To get started:

+1. Install the `xcodeproj` ruby library: `sudo gem install xcodeproj`

-1. **Run `ruby generate-project-dependencies.rb` in the project root directory**.
+2. **Run `ruby generate-project-dependencies.rb` in the project root directory**.
 This will pull down dependencies as defined in `Package.swift` and then generate and modify a _Dependencies_ project which is then included as a sub-project by the example project.

-2. **Open `SwiftPackagesWithiOS.xcodeproj` in Xcode**
+3. **Open `SwiftPackagesWithiOS.xcodeproj` in Xcode**

-3. **Build the main target** (you may need to manually build the target for the _Dependencies_ sub-project).
+4. **Build the main target** (you may need to manually build the target for the _Dependencies_ sub-project).

 This will build a simple app that depends on [RxSwift](https://github.com/ReactiveX/RxSwift).
 RxSwift was chosen because it shows how to handle modules generated from Objective-C.